Jenny-Ham5teak/Jenny-Ham5teak.github.io/README.md

 # Welcome to Ham5teak!

 ## Introduction
-Ham5teak is full fledged 1.15.2 Minecraft network based in Singapore and in Australia.
+_Ham5teak_ is full fledged _1.15.2 Minecraft network_ based in _Singapore_ and in _Australia_.
 We have many different gamemodes on our network such as Survival, Skyblocks, Factions, Prison, Minigames, Semi Vanilla Survival and Creative with custom plugins built-in.
 Our network also contains custom structures such as beautiful Spawns and PvP arenas, all constructed by our builders team.
 Minigames and events are also frequently hosted by our friendly and dedicated Staff team.

 # Gamemodes
-We have 7 different gamemodes (expandable in the future) to meet each player's needs:
+We have 7 different _gamemodes_ (expandable in the future) to meet each player's needs:

 ## Survival
 ![Survival](https://jenny-ham5teak.github.io/assets/images/survival.png)
-The survival game experience is complete and fun: we have many systems such as jobs, AEs, mcMMO, custom worlds, and much more.
+The **survival** game experience is complete and fun: we have many systems such as jobs, AEs, mcMMO, custom worlds, and much more.
 We also have protections against griefing and basically that's what makes Survival a nice gamemode to start with.

 * **Jobs**: that's how a lot of player get rich on Survival: by joining jobs.
 This system allows you to get paid for breaking, placing, killing, fishing, and crafting, and more.
 Class based professions, gain experience as you perform your job.
 Check `/jobs list` for more info.